remy/remysharp.com/public/drafts/jsbin-part-2.md

 # The toxic side of free.
-Or how I lost my love for my side project
+Or: how I lost my love for my side project

 This is a story about JS Bin.
 I've told one story of jsbin before, and this is the b-side, the dark side.
 But remember with everything I share with you, jsbin is the longest running live pastebin, and it's not going anywhere.
 It will continue to run and serve its users.
 Even the scumbags.